History of Dordogne

 Archaeological finds confirm human presence in the Dordogne over 400,000 years ago, with significant inhabitation commencing 100,000 years ago.
 More sophisticated living in the region really started with the Celts and then the Romans.

 The National Museum of Prehistory is situated in Les Eyzies and is a great starting point for your time in the Dordogne.
-From cave paintings to troglodyte dwellings the area is rich in attractions that have been amazing well preserved and displayed for our entertainment and education.
+From cave paintings to troglodyte dwellings, the area is rich in attractions that have been amazingly well preserved and displayed for our entertainment and education.

 The Gauls (natives of the region approximating to France) fought off the Romans for a number of years, but this southwest region finally fell to the Romans in 51 BC.
 What is now modern day Bordeaux became the capital of the Roman region of Aquitania and the region flourished.

 The region came under Visigoth rule in the 5th century and then Frank rule in the 6th.
 A period of relative independence followed, coupled with the rise of Christianity led mainly by Bishop Chronope.

 From the 8th century, the region was ruled by the Carolingian dynasty, though their effective control was minimal and the King eventually split up his wider empire and gave delegated powers to his favoured Bishops.